by ELOISE VAN DEN BERG

 This amazing spectacle set the tone for our awe-struck stay at Somalisa Camp.
 The excitement was palpable when we arrived at the camp, and the fantastic welcome was what I’m sure celebrities must feel when they walk the red carpet.
 I could hardly contain myself after dreaming about being there for more than a year, and I just had to join in with the joyous dancing!

 Somalisa Camp is our original property, and a realisation of Beks’ long-time dream –reminding me once again of what a visionary he was.
 At Somalisa it feels like you’re living with elephants.
 They casually stroll around camp.
-It is pretty surreal.
+It is a pretty surreal African Bush safari experience.

 You can teach hospitality, but warmth, passion and a way of interacting with guests to make them feel so genuinely special is something that our ABC staff across all the camps have somehow mastered.
 It goes beyond tending to guests’ needs – it is about delivering so much more and doing it in a way that is as natural as the beautiful surroundings.